poliorang/aa_bmstu5/README.md

 # AA_BMSTU_5_semester
-:bar_chart: Labs and mct / Database / 5'sem of BMSTU
+:bar_chart: Labs and mct / Analysis of Algorithms / 5'sem of BMSTU